 Your company’s logo plays a primary role in all your marketing efforts and sales, and ultimately is the face of your brand.
 It needs to reflect your brand and positively trigger your audience.
 Keep it simple and unique.

-A brand’s color palette not only looks good, but it also ties your brand together.
-Start by choosing a primary brand color and then secondary complementary colours.
+A brand’s colour palette not only looks good but also ties your brand together.
+Start by choosing a primary brand colour and then secondary complementary colours.
 This will be the colour palette that you will use throughout ALL of your materials

 Imagery and Icons